felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 showFullContent = false
 +++

+*(Disclaimer: This is an honest view about the MiSTer project.
+I am in no way affiliated with any of the sellers or developers mentioned in this article and have no financial interest in this product.
+Nobody asked me or paid me to write this.
+I am just a fan.)*

+---

 Here is a bit of context.
 I was born in 1993 in an upper-middle class family near Montreal.
 My parents are not geeks.
 I was first exposed to video games through my cousin who owned a Nintendo Entertainment System.
 When he bought/received the new Sega Genesis system, I received his NES as a hand-me-down.
 When he bought/received his